asminpaudel141/java-100program/README.md

 # 102.Write a Java program to implement polymorphism
 # 103.Write a Java program to implement polymorphism
 # 104.Write a Java program to implement polymorphism
+# 105.Write a Java program to implement polymorphism